'Losing Earth' Explores How Oil Industry Played Politics With The Planet's Fate

 It's a statement of principles.
 Primarily it's not a law.
 It's not a bill. ...
 In some of the particulars, it's less ambitious than bills that were proposed and introduced into Congress at the end of the '80s by both Republicans and Democrats.
 I think what distinguishes it — and what makes it a truly transformational document — is that it identifies the climate crisis as connected to every form, essentially, of social injustice that we have.
 I think that's the only honest way of looking at it.

 Climate change victimizes the victimized.
 It oppresses the oppressed. ...
 It cuts along class lines, racial lines, generational lines and socioeconomic lines.
-So the worse off you are, the more marginalized you, are the worse you're going to suffer from what's coming.
+So the worse off you are, the more marginalized you are, the worse you're going to suffer from what's coming.

 So [the Green New Deal is] extremely valuable in that it says that climate change is not just one item on this sort of menu of political items, but it's the one that encompasses them all.
 You can't have social justice if there's not climate justice.
 You can't have a civil society, a stable society, if you don't have a stable climate.